pvs043/cMDTBuildLab/README.md

 }
 ```

-#### cMDTPersistentDrive
+#### cMDTBuildPersistentDrive
-cMDTPersistentDrive is a DscResource that enables management of MDT persistent drives with lifecycle management for MDT.
+cMDTBuildPersistentDrive is a DscResource that enables management of MDT persistent drives with lifecycle management for MDT.
 These folders can be managed from a pull server according to Desired State Configuration principles.

 Available parameters with example:
 * [Ensure] - Present/Absent